next up previous

 However, gravity field model errors induce regional vertical offsets of the orbit that are constant from repeat cycle to repeat cycle, and may be common to both the ascending and descending pass.
 Thus, a considerable part of the gravity-induced radial orbit error is purely geographically correlated and can not be observed from crossover height differences.
 But also other statistical analyses (orbital differences, altimeter height residuals, collinear track analyses) do not provide any information on this part of the radial orbit error.
 This phenomenon is known as the non-observability of the geographically-correlated radial orbit error.
-Estimates for this contribution thus comes from statistical analyses of the estimated gravity model error (See Section ).
+Estimates for this contribution thus comes from statistical analyses of the estimated gravity model error (See Section gif).

 Figure 6 displays the global distribution of the 50,143 crossovers that could be generated from the edited OPR02 data sets for Cycle 9.
 This Figure also presents the RMS crossover height difference per 20 x 20 cell, based on the operational DUT orbits.
 In order to eliminate spurious data, editing at a level of 3.5 times the global crossover RMS of 20.2 cm was applied.